pasqal-io/qoolqit/docs/contents/waveforms.md

 - Keeping the `duration` argument as the first one in the `__init__`, and initializing the parent class with that value, to be consistent with other waveforms.
 - Passing every other parameter needed for the waveform in the `__init__` and passing it as a **keyword argument** to the parent class.
 This will automatically create a `params` dictionary of extra parameters, and set them as attributes to be used later.
 - Overriding the `function` abstract method, which represents the evaluation of the waveform at some time `t`.
 - **Optional**: overriding the `max` and `min` methods.
 The intended result of `wf.max()` and `wf.min()` is to get the maximum/minimum value the waveform takes over its duration.
 By default, the base `Waveform` class implements a brute-force sampling method that **approximates** the maximum and minimum values.
-However, if this value is easy to know from the waveform parameters, the method should be overriden.
+However, if this value is easy to know from the waveform parameters, the method should be overridden.
+- Internally, before being executed by an emulator or a QPU, custom defined waveforms will be converted to an `Interpolated` waveform with a maximum of 100 points.
+If you need a finer time resolution, please, consider using directly an `Interpolated` waveform.

 To showcase the usage of the newly defined waveform, let's define a new sine waveform and compose it with a piecewise linear waveform.